saper/isoc-wp/readme.markdown

 ------------------------------------------------------------------------

-[3] Initial Configuration
+Initial Configuration
 =========================

-Before you start using the theme, you will want to perform these steps:
+Before you start using the theme, you will want to perform these steps.

+All of the steps assume you are logged into WordPress and have access to the administration panels of your site.

 Set the Site Title and Tagline
 ------------------------------